kubeflow/website/content/en/docs/components/pipelines/v2/quickstart.md

 {{% stable-status %}}

 <!-- TODO: add UI screenshots for final pipeline -->
-This tutorial helps you get started with KFP through the following steps:
+This tutorial helps you get started with KFP.
+Click each step to view the instructions:

 <details>
   <summary><h2>Step 1: Deploy a KFP standalone instance into an existing Kubernetes cluster</h2></summary>